xneyder/ecs_fargate_cloudFormation/README.md

 python send_sqs_messages.py
 ```

 After about 5 minutes the cloudwatch alarm will detect that the number of messages is more than 10 so it will trigger the scale out policy.
-To test it you can go to the console and see that the number of running tasks has increased.
+To test it you can go to the AWS console and see that the number of running tasks has increased by 2.

-Kill the send_sqs_messages.py and run the consume SQS messages to clear the alarm and scale in.
+Kill the send_sqs_messages.py and run the consume SQS messages to clear the alarm and trigger the scale in policy.

 ```console
 cd scripts